Laythe-lang/Laythe/README.md

 ### Added

-**Built in Classes**: Spacelox now has machinery to give all types methods.
+**Built in Classes**: Laythe now has machinery to give all types methods.
 Some simple examples include `.str()` methods to get a string representation of each type.

 ```lox
 > var x = true;